boscoez/csCalculate/README.md

 - **Development Environment**: Android Studio
 - **Programming Language**: Java
 - **User Interface**: XML-based design for layout and style.
-- **Expression Evaluation**: Uses the `exp4j` library for efficient parsing and evaluation of mathematical expressions.
+- **Expression Evaluation**: Uses the `exp4j` library for efficient parsing and evaluation of mathematical expressions, with custom functions for advanced calculations.

 ### Outcome
-A robust and user-friendly calculator app that provides accurate calculations and a seamless user experience.
+A robust and user-friendly calculator app that provides accurate calculations and a seamless user experience, suitable for both basic and advanced mathematical needs.

 <div align="center">